-Certain weight-bearing exercise can help to increase bone mineral density in those who have weaker bones.
-The research suggests that it does not build bone, but rather prevents bone mineral loss 44.
+Certain weight-bearing exercise can help to increase bone strength and integrity in those who have weaker bones.
+The research suggests that it does not build bone, but helps maintain balanced bone mineral levels 44.

 Studies show that frequent exercise yields more health benefits than irregular or intensive exercise.
 The latter tends to have a negative impact on nutrition as it suppresses the immune system, resulting in free radical release.

 Fulvic acids form a group of natural by-products from a healthy soil ecology, produced by billions of bacteria.

 These by-products are extracted from humus (decomposing organic soil matter) along with humic acids.
 It’s also found in natural bodies of water, rock sediments and in trace amounts on root and bulb vegetables.

 Fulvic acid has a high affinity for trace minerals and supplementing with fulvic acid can enhance the absorption of these minerals in the gut.
 It also encourages a healthy microbiome for intestinal flora to flourish by setting the right pH.

 Fulvic acid may also be able to enhance our cognition, which is not surprising if it helps boost our nutrient intake 45!

 Shilajit is an ancient Ayurvedic medicine that is composed of fulvic acid which is ionically blended with many other humic substances.
 These are all loaded with essential trace minerals and nutrients 46.